 Nature, culture and history

-Perched high above the head of the Pioneer Valley, Eungella National Park is the central part of the extensive plateau of the Clarke Range, extending from well north of Dalrymple Heights farming area, through Eungella town, to south of the Crediton locality.
+Perched high above the head of the Pioneer Valley, Eungella National Park is the central part of the extensive plateau of the Clarke Range, extending from well north of Dalrymple Heights farming area, through Eungella township, to south of the Crediton locality.
 The eastern edge of the plateau is a spectacular escarpment.

 The plateau is largely carved on hard granitic rocks resistant to erosion.
-Most were intruded into the Earth’s crust as molten bodies during an episode of crustal heating and mountain building in the late Carboniferous to early Permian periods (300-275 million years ago).
-Look for evidence of the granitic rocks on the slopes of the escarpment and in the riverbeds such as in the Broken River south of the national park picnic area (Granite Bend walking circuit).
+Most were intruded into the Earth’s crust as molten bodies during an episode of crustal heating and mountain building in the late Carboniferous to early Permian periods (300–275 million years ago).
+Look for evidence of the granitic rocks on the slopes of the escarpment and in the riverbeds such as in the Broken River south of the national park visitor area (Granite Bend walking circuit).

 Eroding Finch Hatton Gorge

-Geology content courtesy of Warwick Willmott.
+Geology adapted from content courtesy of Warwick Willmott.